 In 1792, Thunder Mountain became the first peak in the Canadian Rockies to be climbed by a non-native.
 Since then, many others must have followed in his foot steps for there is a trail for much of the way.
 Thunder Mountain attracted my attention when I noticed it from Hwy.
 22.

 To get to the mountain, we drove drove down Hwy.
 22 until we crossed the bridge over Oldman River.
-We took the first right turn after the bridge and followed a gravel road until we reached the north end of the Thunder Mountain.
+We took the first right turn after the bridge onto Maycroft Road, and followed it until we reached the north end of the Thunder Mountain.
 We parked at a pull-out on the left side.

 After hiking up a short, steep road, we found a trail and headed up it.
 The trail, however, soon disappeared.
 We bushwhacked for a way before stumbling on another trail.

 The trail took us to a shoulder were we could see the ridge we had to follow, at least to a false summit.
 There was little scrambling and a trail took us right to the summit.